 What is Using Environmental Print to Teach a Second Language?

 Environmental print is the words children see all around them.
 It is the signs and symbols that surround them and become familiar to young readers.
-Children become so familiar with these words that their confidence as a reader grows.
+Children become so familiar with these words that their confidence as readers grows.
 Has your young tot spotted a giant golden arch and requested a Happy Meal?
-If so, they are beginning reading!
+If so, they are beginning to read!

 What Does Using Environmental Print to Teach a Second Language Look Like?